mcc-us/mcc-us.github.io.bkup/_posts/2020-01-01-glossary-accounting-terms.md

 24. *General Journal*: The chronological record of all transactions before they are categorized and distributed to individual accounts. (**The first "bucket" for all transactions**)

-25. *General Ledger*: The central accounting record containing individual accounts for assets, liabilities, equity, income, and expenses. (**The master "log" for all account details**)
+25. *General Ledger*: The central accounting record containing individual accounts for assets, liabilities, equity, income, and expenses. **The diary of a business.**

 26. *Income Statement*: aka statement of Operations, (consists of **Only Revenue and Expense accounts**)

 27. *Internal Control*: Policies/procedures implemented to **safeguard assets, ensure accurate financial records, and comply with laws and regulations**.